BenCaiello/PalmettoBUG/docs/source/Glossary.rst

    Any classification / clustering algorithm that requires a training set of labeled pixels / cells to learn the classes it will predict.
    This also means that its predictions can immediately be identified / correlated to biologically relevant labels.
-PalmettoBUG only uses a supervised algorithm for *pixel classification*.
+The only time PalmettoBUG uses a supervised algorithm is for a type of :ref:`Pixel-Classification`.

+.. _unsupervised-algorithm:
 Unsupervised Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^